-Food for thought: don't miss the 2013-2014 season of the Science & Technology Discovery Series!
+Food for thought: early-bird registration is open for the 2014-2015 season of the Science & Technology Discovery Series!

 Individual Memberships are $295 for the entire 9-breakfast program and are prorated as the season progresses.
-Membership is non-transferable, but includes 2 guest passes for the season.
+Membership is non-transferable and includes two individual guest passes.
+Register online by August 29th to take advantage of our early-bird rate of $275!

 Network Memberships provide the flexibility to share the experience with colleagues, clients, and friends.
 Network Memberships are $1,000 for the entire season and are prorated as the season progresses.
 A Network Membership enables your company or organization to send any four people to each breakfast, and Network Members receive recognition onscreen before and after each presentation.